software-tools-books/js4ds/_chapters_en/viz.md

 title: "Visualizing Data"
 questions:
 - "How can I visualize data on the web?"
-- "Why is this so hard?"
 keypoints:
 - "D3 is a toolkit for building data visualizations."
-- "None of the libraries that combine D3 with React are ready for use by beginners yet."
-- "Chart.js isn't great either, but it and its React wrappers are usable."
+- "Vega-Lite is a much simpler way to build common visualizations."
 ---

 - Tables are great, but visualizations are often more effective
   - At least if they're well designed...
   - ...and your audience is sighted
-- Many ways to do data visualization in the browser
+- Many ways to visualize data in the browser
-- Unfortunately, none "just work" for this tutorial's audience
+- This tutorial focuses on [Vega-Lite][vega-lite]
+  - Declarative: specify data and settings, let the code take care of itself
+  - Doesn't do everything, but does common things well and easily

 ## Drawing Options {#s:viz-options}